An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: Conclusions

-Symmetry principles, as is well-known, have already played decisive roles in the developments of modern theoretical physics.
-We firmly believe that the key aspects of symmetry principle, highlighted in our present investigation, can be generalized to the description of higher $p$-form ($p \geq 2$) gauge fields that appear in the excitations of the (super)strings.
-Thus, our present endeavor should be treated as our modest step towards our main goal of studying various aspects of the free 4D Abelian 2-form (see, e.g. [4]) and higher $p$-form ($p \geq 3$) gauge theories within the framework of BRST formalism.
-We are intensively involved, at present, in the above mentioned endeavors and our results would be reported in our future publications [16].\\
+Symmetry principles, as is well--known, have already played decisive roles in the developments of modern theoretical physics.
+We firmly believe that the key aspects of symmetry principles, highlighted in our present investigation, can be generalized to the description of higher $p$-form ($p \geq 2$) gauge fields that appear in the excitations of the (super)strings.
+Thus, our present endeavor should be taken as our modest step towards our main goal of studying various aspects of the free 4D Abelian 2-form (see, e.g. [3]) and higher $p$-form ($p \geq 3$) gauge theories within the framework of BRST formalism.
+In this context, it is gratifying to point out that we have already applied the idea of our present work to the free 4D Abelian 2-form gauge theory and derived the correct basic canonical brackets amongst the creations and annihilation operators by exploiting the continuous symmetries of the theory [3].
+We hope to pursue, some of the above mentioned issues (especially related with the higher $p$-form ($p \geq 3$) gauge theories), in the future, too [16].